haskell/cabal/Cabal/doc/cabal-package.rst

 During the configuration phase, a flag assignment is chosen, all conditionals are evaluated, and the package description is combined into a flat package descriptions.
-If the same field both inside a conditional and outside then they are combined using the following rules.
+If the same field is declared both inside a conditional and outside then they are combined using the following rules.

 -  Boolean fields are combined using conjunction (logical "and").